rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

   branch
    </pre>

+   The script contains these steps:

 0. Begin much like with git merge: check out the <strong>destination</strong> branch

-   <pre><strong>git checkout master
+   <pre><strong>git checkout feature1
    </strong></pre>

-   This is referenced as "ORIGINAL_BRANCH" in steps to follow.

 0. Then tell git imerge what branch you want to merge into it:

-   <pre><strong>git imerge start --name=frob --first-parent feature1
+   <pre><strong>git imerge start --name=NAME --goal=full master
    </strong></pre>

+   QUESTION: How is this different than `--first-parent feature1`?

    ### Intermediate state handling

+   Internally, the tool uses `git bisect` to find pairwise merges that conflict.

+   When it hits a conflict, it asks for help.

-0. When imerge processing stops due to a conflict, notice you are at branch "imerge/NAME" automatically created.
+0. When imerge processing stops due to a conflict, notice you are at branch "imerge/NAME" automatically created to hold results:

    <pre><strong>git branch -avv
    </strong></pre>